 Although the GED test must be taken online, GED preparation programs are available remotely through i-Pathways.
 While many of these programs are open to individuals statewide, some programs require that students reside in a particular district in order to enroll.
 General requirements for the online GED programs include owning or having access to a computer with a reliable Internet connection.
 Illinois' online GED preparation programs are usually self-paced.

 The official GED test is given in English and Spanish.
-Individuals interested in taking the test must be at least 18 years old, although 16 and 17 year olds may be granted exceptions.
+Individuals interested in taking the test must be at least 18 years old, although 16 and 17 year olds may be granted exceptions if conditions are met and additional documentation is provided.
 Test takers must be residents of Illinois for the past 30 days or more and must not hold a high school or GED diploma.
 Testing accommodations can be made for persons who need it, such as individuals with physical or learning disabilities.
 Individuals must earn a minimum score of 150 on each subject test and an overall score of 600 on all four tests.
 The subject areas of the GED exam are:

 - Reasoning through language arts

 - Social studies

 In addition to the basic subject areas of the GED, students are required to complete an examination on the Illinois State and U.S. Constitutions.
 Many GED preparation programs take this requirement into consideration and often offer a review class for students needing to take the test.